mansueto-institute/C4/README.md

 ## Outputs

-Three types of files will be written to `res/` (your local directory).
+Four types of files will be written to `res/` (your local directory).
 Note again that, running with docker, the directory must be mounted to a local file.
 1. JSON files containing a summary of the simulation will be written to `res/json/[state usps]_[method]_s[seed]_c[cycle].json`.
 These files contain a summary of the entire run: the tract to district assignment, the spatial parameters of the districts, the partisan voting (if available for that state), race and ethnicity, voter balance (`PopulationDeviation`), the method used, and so forth (run `jq keys file.json` to see this).
 These data
 2. CSV files containing simply the tract to district assignment.
 This is just a two-column assignment: row number (equivalent to county + tract geoid, though perhaps a poor technical choice) and the district.
 This will be written to `res/[state usps]/[method]/s[seed]/c[cycle]/final.csv`.
+3. GeoJSON files of the districting plans, `final.geojson`, in the same directory as (2).
+These contain the basic plan and some of the information of (1).
+They are in in the EPSG 4326 coordinate reference system, and display nicely on GitHub or Gist or in Leaflet etc.
-3. Within that directory, you will also `final_*.pdf`, which are maps of the outcome.
+4. Finally, `final_*.pdf` are static maps of the districting plans.
 There will be one map for each shading method used.

 ## Browsing Maps: